SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-1-0.md

 1. Verify that the SAP Commerce Cloud is working.
 To do this, you can:

-    - Display the Admin Console: [https://localhost:9002](https://localhost:9002)
+    - Display the Admin Console: `https://localhost:9002` or
-    - Display the Backoffice: [https://localhost:9002/backoffice](https://localhost:9002/backoffice) (note that starting the Backoffice for the first time can take 15-20 seconds).
+    - Display the Backoffice: `https://localhost:9002/backoffice` (note that starting the Backoffice for the first time can take 15-20 seconds).

 1. Verify that the FSA Spartacus versions of the sample store were created:
     - Display the Backoffice or